k2view-academy/K2View-Academy/articles/TDM/tdm_gui/04_tdm_gui_business_entity_window.md

 ### General Information Section

-The General Information section consists of the BE **Name** , **Description** and the **Execution mode**.
+The General Information section consists of the BE **Name**, **Description** and the selected **Execution mode**.
 The Name setting is mandatory.
 Note that each active BE should have a specified Name.
-An error is displayed when an attempt is made to create several BEs with the same name.
+When there is an attempt to create several BEs with the same name, an error displays.

 #### Task Execution Mode